My latest book, Snacks: A Canadian Food History, is published by University of Manitoba Press.

-My latest book, Not Talking Union: An Oral History of North American Mennonites and Labour, is published by McGill-Queen’s University Press.
+My second book, Not Talking Union: An Oral History of North American Mennonites and Labour, is published by McGill-Queen’s University Press.

 How does one write a labour history of a people who have not been involved in the labour movement in significant numbers and, historically, have opposed union membership?
 While North American Mennonites have traditionally been associated with rural life, in light of the adjustments demanded by post-1945 urbanization and industrialization, they in fact became very involved in the workforce at a time of important labour foment.